Line Training

 What to Bring:

-Fins, mask, and snorkel
+Fins, mask, and snorkel (nose clip optional)

-Wetsuit (5mm recommended for Tassie waters)
+Wetsuit, gloves, socks, and hood (5mm open cell recommended for Tassie waters)

-Weight belt and weights
+Weight belt

-Towel and warm change of clothes
+Towel, warm change of clothes and reusable water bottle

 Is Line Training Right for You?